Is it worth it?

 Philippians 3:17 Brethren, join in following my example, and note those who so walk, as you have us for a pattern.
 18 For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: 19 whose end is destruction, whose god is their belly, and whose glory is in their shame--who set their mind on earthly things.
 20 For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ, 21 who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.
 (NKJV)

-Paul first encourages his brothers and sisters in Christ that he has set an example for them to follow (v.17).
-He has been obedient to the Lord to the extent that he has suffered great persecution, and even now he sits in a Roman prison.
+Paul begins this passage by writing “Brethren, join in following my example, and note those who so walk, as you have us for a pattern” (v.
+17).
+Paul is encouraging his brothers and sisters in Christ by stating that he has set an example for them to follow (v.17).
+He has been obedient to the Lord to the extent that he has suffered great persecution, and even now he is under house arrest.